mia-platform/documentation/docs/fast_data/configuration/projections.md

 ### First Step

-In the first step, you need to go to the Design Area, Projections Section, and create or edit a System of Records.
+In the first step, you need to go to the Design Area, Projections Section, and create or edit a System of Record.
 Once there, in the top right corner you will find an import button, which will open a Modal that will guide you through the import process.
 On the first page, you will need to specify a topic pattern.

 The topic pattern is a template string that will be interpolated for each combination of environment and projection to generate the topic prefixes.
 The syntax used is the same of the intuitive [javascript template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), with the following variables: